OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 MISSION & OBJECTIVE

 The Edmonton International Film Festival (EIFF)... international, independent and eye-opening.
-Our festival is committed to premiering contemporary, independent films -- all lengths, all genres and from everywhere in the world! -- that will enlighten, entertain and empower our audiences.
-And we sprinkle it all with a generous dose of filmmaker chats, Q&A's, gala screenings,a local filmmaker spotlight, 'buzzy' films making the festival circuit, shorts with lunch, and more.
+Our festival’s primary objective is to encourage and support the appreciation of cinema as art.
+To achieve this, our mandate is to present the most outstanding films produced from as many countries as possible.
+And we sprinkle it all with a generous dose of film maker chats, Q&A's, gala screenings, a local filmmaker spotlight, 'buzzy' films that are travelling the festival circuit, shorts with lunch, and more.
+Films are selected on the basis of story, quality and originality.
+Preference is given to EDMONTON premieres.

 As an OSCAR® Qualifying Festival (Short Films), the Grand Jury Award winners in our Short Film categories -- LIVE ACTION and ANIMATION only -- will be eligible for ACADEMY AWARDS® consideration, without the standard theatrical run, provided the film otherwise complies with the Academy rules.